panzarino/panzarino.github.io/source/_posts/2016-02-05-mlbgame-release.md

 Well that's great, we now have the score, but it really isn't too much information.
 Say we want to find out how the Mets pitchers did in that game.
-This is where we have to use `player_stats` function, becuase we want the stats for the individual players in the game (as opposed to the `team_stats` function).
+This is where we have to use `player_stats` function, because we want the stats for the individual players in the game (as opposed to the `team_stats` function).
 The `player_stats` function only needs the id of the game to get all the stats for that game.
 Once we get these stats, we can loop through and print out the Mets pitcher stats (we know the Mets are home because of the above output).